Facepunch/sbox-issues/README.md

 If you've found a security exploit, please report it privately by emailing garry@facepunch.com

+## Proton

+For compatibility issues with Proton refer to [this issue](https://github.com/ValveSoftware/Proton/issues/4940).

 ## Other Resources

 * [SBox Dev Site](https://sbox.facepunch.com/dev/)